High Tide Resources Completes - GuruFocus.com

-TORONTO, ON / ACCESSWIRE / October 26, 2022 / High Tide Resources Corp. ("High Tide" or the "Company") (CSE:HTRC) is pleased to announce that it has completed a high-resolution heliborne magnetic & spectrometric survey (Figure 1) at its 14,400-hectare Clearcut Lithium Project (‘Property') located in the emerging Cadillac-Pontiac lithium camp southwest of Val d'Or, Quebec (Figure 2).
+TORONTO, ON / ACCESSWIRE / October 27, 2022 / Avidian Gold Corp., ("Avidian" or the "Company") (TSX-V:AVG) advises that ~33% owned High Tide Resources Corp (CSE:HTRC) ("High Tide") yesterday announced that it has completed a high-resolution heliborne magnetic & spectrometric survey (Figure 1) at its 14,400-hectare Clearcut Lithium Project (‘Property') located in the emerging Cadillac-Pontiac lithium camp southwest of Val d'Or, Quebec (Figure 2).

-Steve Roebuck, Director, President & Interim CEO of High Tide states, "The Clearcut Lithium project in Quebec represents an exceptional opportunity for both High Tide and Avidian shareholders.
-Given the recent activity in the domestic and global lithium markets, with record high prices and very strong demand from the electric vehicle and battery storage markets, the company is well positioned to benefit from this massive increase in demand."
+Avidian President & CEO Steve Roebuck states: "The Clearcut Lithium project in Quebec represents an exceptional opportunity for both High Tide and Avidian shareholders.
+Given the recent activity in the domestic and global lithium markets, with record high prices and very strong demand from the electric vehicle and battery storage markets, both High Tide and Avidian are well positioned to benefit from this massive increase in demand."

-The Property consists of 249 claims made accessible by a network of logging roads (Figure 3) which increases efficiency and reduces exploration costs.
+The Clearcut Lithium Property consists of 249 claims made accessible by a network of logging roads (Figure 3) which increases efficiency and reduces exploration costs.
 Quebec MERN Report DP-338 issued in 1975 indicates that the Property is underlain almost entirely by granite with pegmatite.
-The Company and its technical advisors are in the process of reviewing the recently acquired data and are preparing for a site investigation in the coming weeks.
+High Tide and its technical advisors are in the process of reviewing the recently acquired data and are preparing for a site investigation in the coming weeks.
 More information will be shared as the data is processed and targets selected.

 Figure 1: Clearcut Lithium geophysical survey design